Double Major Criteria

 Developing the Academic Plan

-Students must develop and submit an academic plan (XLS) along with an “Add a Major” form (obtained from the Registrar's Office) to add a second major.
+Students must develop and attach an academic plan (XLS) to the “Add a Major” form.
 The academic plan should demonstrate that coursework can be completed for both degrees within five academic years or 15 quarters as freshmen.
 Transfer students should show a path to completion with no more than three years or nine quarters.
 With the consent of both departments, students may request to have one senior project fulfill the requirement for both majors.

 Students should use departmental curriculum sheets and tentative course offerings to develop a realistic plan.
 Students should consider meeting with their major advisors or the CLA Advising Center for assistance with planning.